ripSquid/styrdokument/stadgar/eng/stadgar.md

 §3.2.3 The chapter can make exceptions from §3.2.2 in the committees' governing memo.
 Decisions regarding the establishing and changing of such exceptions always require approval from the chapter meeting with a qualified majority.

-§3.2.4 A committee with its own economy is required to make its accounting available to the chapter meeting and the chapter board.
+§3.2.4 A committee with its own budget  is required to make its accounting available to the chapter meeting and the chapter board.

-§3.2.5 Committees with their own economy are signed separately by the committee president and treasurer unless otherwise is stated in the committees governing memo.
+§3.2.5 Committees with their own budget are authorized separately by the committee president and treasurer unless otherwise is stated in the committee's governing memo.
-The signatories are responsible for the committees economy.
+The authorizing  parties are responsible for the committee’s economy.
 Committees without its own economy shall not have any signatories.

 ### §3.3 Responsibilities